 Your doctor may prescribe medications if your pain is severe or due to a medically treatable condition.
 For example, doctors often treat gout with medications that reduce the amount of uric acid in your blood.
 This keeps uric acid crystals from building up and causing your joints to be warm.

 In addition to medications, your doctor might recommend invasive treatments.
 This includes steroid injections to reduce inflammation.
-In some instances, you may require surgery to repair a damaged joint.
+In some instances, you may require surgery to repair or replace a damaged joint.